Icon_Top_Black

 Market Research, Competitive Analysis, User Flow, UX Writing, Wireframe, Mockup, Prototype, User Test, Specification Handoff

-Rakuten Rebates is a point-back service available in Japan.
+Rakuten Rebates is a point-back reward service available in Japan.
 It allows users to earn a percentage of their purchases on the platform, funded through affiliate programs with merchants.

 Rakuten offers a similar service in other countries, such as the U.S., under the name Rakuten Rewards.
+In the U.S. version, there is an Autofill feature that helps users enter checkout forms more quickly.

 Goal